pantheon-systems/documentation/source/_docs/guides/wordpress-commandline.md

 Until recently, WordPress didn't have a great answer for developers who are most at home on the CLI.

 WP-CLI is a tool used to manage a WordPress installation.
 However, don't think of it as a simple backup or search and replace tool.
 Yes, it can do those things, but it's so much more than that.
-This guide will walk you through creating and configuring a site using WP-CLI and Pantheon's own CLI, called Terminus.
+This guide will walk you through creating and configuring a site from the command line using Pantheon's own CLI, called Terminus, which allows you to call WP-CLI remotely without using a local installation.

 ## Before You Begin